Name: Dave Dalton

 Occupation: MD of Aeron Valley Associates, Business Management & IT Consultancy Services.

-Current role: Trust Board Member to 31 July 2020.
-Membership, Communications/PR, IT (inc Website & Social Media)
+Current role: Trust Board Member to 31 July 2021.
+Membership & Fundraising, Communications/PR, IT (inc Website & Social Media)

 Why did you join the Trust Board?
 I put my name forward for election to the Trust Board in August 2017 and August 2018 and despite not being elected was subsequently invited on both occasions as a co-opted member from September 2017.
+After the 2019 elections I was invited to stand as a full board member.
 I originally applied for a Trust Board position as I wanted to get actively involved in the many challenges that I could see lay ahead for the Supporters Trust.

 What attributes/skills are you able to bring to the Board?
 I am the Ceredigion Jacks Supporters Group Founder Member & Coordinator and have good organisational skills from also running my own business.
 I believe I can offer sound and balanced opinions and advice to the wide range of functions and duties that the Trust has a responsibility for.
 I am methodical in my approach and willing to offer a good proportion of my time and business knowledge to the Trust if I feel I can make a difference.